openjs-foundation/cross-project-council/README.md

 ### Project Resources & Travel Fund

-OpenJS Foundation projects and their community members are able to take advantage of several services and benefits, including the [Travel Fund Program](./project-resources/MEMBER_TRAVEL_FUND.md).
-Details can be found in the [/project-resources](./project-resources) directory.
+OpenJS Foundation projects and their community members are able to take advantage of several services and benefits, including the [Travel Fund Program](https://github.com/openjs-foundation/community-fund/blob/main/programs/travel-fund/README.md).

 OpenJS Foundation Collaboration spaces are able to take advantage of several services and benefits as outlined in [COLLABORATION_NETWORK.md](./collaboration-spaces/COLLABORATION_NETWORK.md).